Bonner-West Riverside, Montana

 Bonner was named for Edward L. Bonner, president of the Missoula and Bitter Root Valley Railroad.
-Bonner was also a partner in Eddy, Hammond & Company, who were contracted by Northern Pacific Railroad for lumber to build their railway between the Thompson and Blackfoot rivers.
+Bonner was also a partner in Eddy, Hammond & Company, who were contracted by the Northern Pacific Railroad for lumber to build their railway between the Thompson and Blackfoot rivers.
 Eddy, Hammond & Company founded the Montana Improvement Company, which built a sawmill in Bonner in 1886.

 Milltown is named for the mill.
-West Riverside is named for its position west of Milltown, formerly called Riverside for its position at the confluence of the Blackfoot and Clark Fork Rivers.
+West Riverside is named for its position west of Milltown, formerly called "Riverside" for its position at the confluence of the Blackfoot and Clark Fork rivers.
 Pinegrove was named either for the Pine family that settled there or for the many large pines in the area.
 The associated Piltzville was named for Billy Piltz, early mill worker and yard boss.